Charles H. Price II

-Charles Harry Price II (April 1, 1931 – January 12, 2012) was a prominent American businessman and ambassador of the United States.
+Charles Harry Price II (April 1, 1931 – January 12, 2012) was an American businessman and ambassador of the United States.

 Early life

-Price was born to a prominent family in Kansas City, Missouri which owned a local candy manufacturing firm, the Price Candy Company.
+Price was born to a family in Kansas City, Missouri which owned a local candy manufacturing firm, the Price Candy Company.
 He attended Wentworth Military Academy in Lexington, Missouri, and then the Pembroke-Country Day School in Kansas City, where he graduated in 1948.
 He obtained his Bachelor of Arts degree from the University of Missouri in 1953.
 After college, between 1953 and 1955, he served in the United States Air Force.

 After his discharge from the Air Force, Price returned to Kansas City to begin a prominent career in the local banking industry.
 He served as chairman and President of American Bancorporation, Inc., chairman and CEO of the American Bank and Trust Company, and chairman and President of Linwood Securities Company.
 He also ran his family's candy company, serving as chairman and CEO from 1969 to 1981.